 Online Gaming in Czech Republic

 Online gambling is fully enabled and regulated by a new code in the Czech Republic as of January 2017.
 The operator from abroad has to be registered in the Czech Republic and to pay taxes there, while the website of illegal operators is blocked.
 All regulated forms of gambling can be offered online except for tombola and small card tournaments.
 Internet gaming shall be deemed operated on the territory of the Czech Republic if is even only partially focusing on individuals resident in the Czech Republic.
+From 2024, the scope was widened so that any gambling game accessible in Czech territory is considered as operated there, even if not specifically aimed at Czech residents, bringing more foreign-facing sites into the licensing/net-blocking net.

 Online sportsbooks are legal, and licenses have been granted to the top five betting shop operators: SAZKA, Fortuna, Chance, Synop Tip and TipSport.
 To reduce underage betting, players must first register at a land-based shop before they are granted online access.
 Under the Lottery Act, operators pay administrative fees, state supervision fees and 30% income tax, and part of their proceeds are used for good causes.
 The servers must be located in the Czech Republic with betting software subject to certification and allow state access to the system.